Skip to content

 The resident in this position is also placed in the general inpatient medical unit in a tertiary care facility.
 Adults are the only group regularly seen.
 The Oakland Hospital services a major medical center for the San Francisco East Bay region.

 The resident in this position performs evaluations of patients in the inpatient units to determine interventions that will reduce morbidities upon discharge.
-The resident will also be aiding medical and psychiatry staff in determining which patients require a higher level of care, and which patients will need to be discharged to a facility for person with co-morbid psychiatric and/or medical problems.
+The resident will also be aiding medical and psychiatry staff in determining which patients require a higher level of care, and which patients will need to be discharged to a facility for people with co-morbid psychiatric and/or medical problems.

 Advanced competencies in psychological assessment using clinical interviewing of medically compromised patients and psychiatrically unstable patients are emphasized.